CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

-Remember, when you haven’t had a full CRM data management plan in place, your team has likely developed their own ways of rectifying the dozens of different issues that they are likely to come across when working with the data.
+Remember, when you haven’t had a full CRM system data management plan in place, your team has likely developed their own ways of rectifying the dozens of different issues that they are likely to come across when working with the data.
 These could be good habits or bad habits but are often workarounds for a more standardized way of doing things.
-Either way, you’ll need to educate your team on the importance of proper CRM data management and make your new processes easy to understand and install.
+Either way, you’ll need to educate your team on the importance of proper CRM system data management and make your new processes easy to understand and install.

 Start by evaluating the technical experience of your team.
 Anyone that will be expected to work with the data will need training or retraining as you begin to move up through the phases of data management.

-Some simple steps that you can take to help train your teams and ensure that your new CRM data management plan is effectively launched include:
+Some simple steps that you can take to help train your teams and ensure that your new CRM system data management plan is effectively launched include:

 A data management plan requires buy-in especially from the rank-and-file in order to be successful.
 As the ones entering data most regularly, any effort to clean up CRM data depends on them.

 6. Define Standard CRM Data Management Processes

 Having clearly defined and detailed CRM system data management processes is important for improving your data quality.
 A report from Harvard Business Review found that one of the top complaints of employees was a lack of clear direction — particularly with administrative management tasks.